Coronavirus forces California Pizza Kitchen to file for bankruptcy

 California-based company says it will close unprofitable locations

-California Pizza Kitchen has become the latest chain to file for Chapter 11 bankruptcy protection as a result of the "unprecedented impact" of the COVID-19 pandemic, the company announced Thursday.
+California Pizza Kitchen sought Chapter 11 bankruptcy protection on Thursday, blaming "unprecedented impact" from the COVID-19 pandemic that has devastated businesses nationwide.

 Continue Reading Below